-Refugees are entitled to Basic Care in the first 4 months after the recognition of their status.
-After this period, they have access to the general welfare system and can obtain basic care and social assistance similarly to any other Austria citizen.
+Refugees are entitled to Basic Care during the first 4 months after recognition of their status.
+After this period, they have access to the general welfare system and can obtain basic care and social assistance similarly to any other Austrian citizen.
 Beneficiaries of subsidiary protection have no temporal limit on receiving Basic Care but are excluded from the general welfare system.
-The only precondition is need.
+No preconditions for receiving Basic Care are applied.

-Basic Care is organised accommodation in inns, boarding houses, reception centres of NGOs or of the respective federal province, or a rent subsidy when an asylum seeker rents a flat him or herself.
+Basic Care is organised accommodation in inns, boarding houses, reception centres of NGOs or of the respective federal province, or a rent subsidy when an asylum seeker rents a flat themselves.
 The prevailing form of Basic Care is organised accommodation, except for Vienna where private accommodation prevails (see Reception Conditions: Forms and Levels).

 |Province / Federal centre||Refugee status||Subsidiary protection||Total|

-In Lower Austria, the authorities regularly send letters to beneficiaries of subsidiary protection asking them to move out.
+In Lower Austria, the authorities regularly send letters to beneficiaries of subsidiary protection asking them to move out of basic care.
 In reality, this means a lot of pressure for people with subsidiary protection.
 The care teams intervene and send social reports to the authorities explaining why the beneficiaries of protection should not lose basic care benefits, especially families with school-age children or families with sick people who benefit from staying in a basic care facility.
-On the other hand, there is a trend for people with subsidiary protection to move to Vienna because the community is bigger there, there are greater chances of finding a job and there is entitlement to social benefits.
+On the other hand, there is a trend of people with subsidiary protection moving to Vienna because the community is bigger there, there are greater chances of finding a job and there is entitlement to social benefits.